I Never Wanted to Go to France, Anyway...

 Kwan Hi Lim (Lt.
 Tanaka)

-1 Another episode notable for having the main cast in costumes.
-Magnum spends most of the episode dressed as a Carny, and he dresses up as a convict for the apple dunk.
-Rick finds himself dressed up as a Native American in the Chief's knife throwing act, and Higgins appears as a clown!
-T.C. is only seen at the beginning of this episode, and escapes having to wear a costume on this occasion.
+2 Another episode memorable for having the main cast members in costumes.
+Magnum spends most of the episode dressed as a carny (and he also dresses up as a convict for the apple dunk attraction); Rick finds himself dressed up as a Native American in the Chief's knife throwing act; Higgins appears as a clown (and a scary one at that!).
+T.C. is only seen at the beginning of this episode and escapes having to wear a carnival costume on this occasion.

 1